1. Data controller for your personal data

 You can withdraw your consent at any time by sending an email to the Lessor, or by deleting your profile on the Website (see section 10).
 Note that certain services provided through the Website, such as booking accommodation or leasing premises, is dependent on the processing of certain information regarding the customer, and that a withdrawal of consent may involve that the user will not be able to undertake such bookings or leasing through the Website.

-Your personal data will not be stored for a longer period than necessary for the Lessor to fulfil the abovementioned purposes.
+Your personal data will not be stored for a longer period than necessary for the Lessor to fulfill the abovementioned purposes.

-The Lessor may disclose your personal data to suppliers and sub-suppliers who perform services for the Lessor, to enable the Lessor to provide you with services. (the Lessor may for example make use of suppliers for hosting of the Website, to facilitate contact with customers via email or SMS, payments systems etc.) Suppliers and sub-suppliers may only use your personal data for the purposes the data was collected for, and to perform its assignments.
-Any such disclosing of personal data to suppliers and sub-suppliers will be governed by, and done in accordance with, a data processor agreement.
+The Lessor may disclose your personal data to suppliers and sub-suppliers who perform services for the Lessor, to enable the Lessor to provide you with services. (the Lessor may, for example, make use of suppliers for hosting of the Website, to facilitate contact with customers via email or SMS, payments systems, etc.) Suppliers and sub-suppliers may only use your personal data for the purposes the data was collected for, and to perform its assignments.
+Any such disclosure of personal data to suppliers and sub-suppliers will be governed by and done in accordance with, a data processor agreement.

 8. Protection of your data

-The Lessor takes the privacy rights of our users seriously and have taken reasonable steps to protect the user’s privacy, including physical, technical and organisational measures, to prevent loss, alterations, theft and unauthorized access to information stored and otherwise processed by the Lessor.
+The Lessor takes the privacy rights of our users seriously and has taken reasonable steps to protect the user’s privacy, including physical, technical and organizational measures, to prevent loss, alterations, theft and unauthorized access to information stored and otherwise processed by the Lessor.